Comparative Eurasian Foodways: Immigrant Experiences

 Compare offerings and share your lists with others.

-Then, rather than travel to Greece and Italy, we'll spend two weeks studying the burgeoning field of immigrant foodways and designing individual projects for three weeks of independent research.
-During the independent or small group research period--which can include field research to experience first-hand immigrant experiences of particular foodways--students will maintain academic journals that synthesize on-campus learning with research and field experiences to result in individual or small group ePortfolios.
+Then, rather than travel to Greece and Italy, we'll be studying the burgeoning field of immigrant foodways and designing individual projects for four weeks of independent research.
+During the independent or small group research period--that can include field research to experience first-hand immigrant experiences of particular foodways--students will maintain academic journals that synthesize on-campus learning with research and field experiences to result in individual or small group ePortfolios.
 Both CEF programs will reconvene on campus for the final two weeks of spring quarter during which students will compare their research and field experiences in relation to the program’s generative questions, continue to work on their research projects, and share their learning in final presentations.

 This offering will prepare you for careers and advanced study in: